-- 2. Projected peak-hour traffic impacts of the proposed mixed-use development are no greater than that for the maximum commercial development permissible on the site under the specific land use category. - 3.
-Priority shall be given to the retention of existing visitor and neighborhood serving commercial uses. - 4.
+- Projected peak-hour traffic impacts of the proposed mixed-use development are no greater than that for the maximum commercial development permissible on the site under the specific land use category. - Priority shall be given to the retention of existing visitor and neighborhood serving commercial uses. - 4.
 The site design fits with the surrounding neighborhood and incorporates design elements such as podium parking, usable common/open space areas, and vertical mix of uses, where appropriate.
-In most instances, residential uses should be considered above the ground floor or located in a manner to provide continuity of store frontages, while maintaining visual interest and a pedestrian orientation. - 5.
+In most instances, residential uses should shall be considered above the ground floor or located in a manner to provide continuity of store frontages, while maintaining visual interest and a pedestrian orientation. - 5.
 For projects consisting of low income and very low income affordable units, the FAR may be exceeded to accommodate additional units for those affordable categories.
-For projects consisting of moderate income housing, the FAR may only be exceeded in areas with acceptable traffic levels of service - but not to an amount sufficient to cause an LOS standard to be exceeded.
+For projects consisting of moderate income housing, the FAR may only be exceeded in areas with acceptable traffic levels of service but not to an amount sufficient to cause an LOS standard to be exceeded.
+In all cases, FAR may only be exceeded if coastal resources are otherwise protected, consistent with applicable LCP policies.

 Renovations not resulting in additional square footage will be exempt from the above requirements if consistent with the requirements of the Marin County Jobs-Housing Linkage Ordinance, Chapter 22.22 of the Development Code.
-The following categories shall be established for commercial land uses:1
+The following categories shall be established for commercial land uses:

 General Commercial/Mixed Use (C-GC).
 The General Commercial mixed-use land use category is established to allow for a wide variety of commercial uses, including retail and service businesses, professional offices, and restaurants, in conjunction with mixed-use residential development.
 The Development Code includes permitted and conditional uses and development standards for the zoning districts consistent with this designation.
-The Land Use Policy Maps provide floor area ratio (FAR) standards for this designation.
-Residential development located in a mixed-use development within this designation shall be included in the permissible amount of development under these FARs.
-For projects consisting of low and very low income affordable units, the FAR may be exceeded to accommodate additional units for those affordable categories.
-For projects consisting of moderate income housing, the FAR may be exceeded in areas with acceptable traffic levels of service - but not to an amount sufficient to cause an LOS standard to be exceeded.
+The Land Use Policy Maps provide maximum\floor area ratio (FAR) standards for this designation.
+Residential development located in a mixed-use development within this designation shall be included in the permissible amount of development under these maximum\fara.
+For projects consisting of low and very low income affordable units, the maximum\fara.
+FAR may be exceeded to accommodate additional units for those affordable categories.
+For projects consisting of moderate income housing, the maximum\fara.
+FAR may be exceeded in areas with acceptable traffic levels of service - but not to an amount sufficient to cause an LOS standard to be exceeded.
+Any maximum\fara exceedances shall only be allowed if coastal resources are otherwise protected, as indicated above.

-Consistent Zoning:

-C-H-1 C-RMP-.1 to C-RMP-30
+Consistent Zoning: C-CP C-H-1 C-RMP-.1 to C-RMP-30